yonicd/shinyCanvas/README.md

   - change the type of interpolation between points
   - run animation on the interpolated curve to collect a sample from it

-## Usage as an htmlwidget in the Rstudio viewer
+## Usage as an htmlwidget in the RStudio viewer
 ```
 canvas(obj = data.frame(x=1:10,y=runif(10)))
 ```